 Does BPC-157 dissolve in water?

 Yes, BPC-157 dissolves in bacteriostatic water.
 Add the water slowly into the vial and swirl gently.
 Do not shake hard.
-The powder should fully dissolve in a few minutes, forming a clear solution.
-Keep it stored in a cool, dark place after mixing.
+The powder should fully dissolve within a few minutes, forming a clear solution.
+Store in a cool, dark place after mixing.